rancher/elemental-docs/versioned_docs/version-1.6/managedosimage-reference.md

 # ManagedOSImage reference

 The ManagedOSImage resource is responsible of defining an OS image or image version that needs to be applied to each node in a set of targeted Clusters.
-Once created, the ManagedOSImage resource can be updated with a new `osImage` or `managedOSVersionName` to trigger a following upgrade.
+Once created, the ManagedOSImage resource can be updated with a new `osImage` or `managedOSVersionName` to trigger a new upgrade.
 Similarly, an existing ManagedOSImage can be updated to target new Clusters.

 There are several keys that can be configured under a `ManagedOSImage` resource spec.